xamarin/xamarin-forms-book-preview-2/README.md

 To accomplish this, a `ForPlatform` class has been added to the **Xamarin.FormsBook.Toolkit** library.
 This class is very similar to `OnPlatform` except that it has two additional properties named `WindowsStore` and `WindowsPhoneStore`.
 These properties allow a code or XAML file to access bitmaps from the two Windows Runtime projects.

-### Upgrade to version 1.4.4.6392 in Progress (August 30, 2015)

-Chapter 1 through 6, and chapters 19 and 23 have been upgraded to Xamarin.Forms 1.4.4.
-6392.
-Two programs towards the end of Chapter 19 (**ConditionalCells** and **ConditionalSection**) previously did not work on Windows Phone, and the screenshot in the chapter showed a gray screen for that platform.
-The programs now run on Windows Phone with version 1.4.4.6392 and the chapter has been updated.

 ### F# Versions (August 30, 2015)

 All the non-SAP solutions in Chapter 2 through 6 now exist in F# versions.
 These can be found in the FS directory of each of those chapter directories.